Better VMWare support for non-clusters setup

 Non working example with patch or without patch:

 vcenterserver -> datacenter chosen in dropdown menu -> folder1 -> folder2 -> cluster(s)

-#29 Updated by Dominic Cleal almost 2 years ago
+#29 Updated by Dominic Cleal about 2 years ago

 - Status changed from Closed to New

 - Assigned To deleted (

 Removing from the 1.8.0 release target, as based on the discussion surrounding #8528, I remain unconvinced that this is supported.
 The patch in Fog only appears to be part of the solution, a more fundamental problem about MAC address allocations and Foreman's compute orchestration remains.